 15 Unique Things to Do in Dubrovnik, Croatia

 The city Dubrovnik in Croatia ranks among the absolute travel highlights of the country.
-Also known as the “Pearl of the Adriatic”, there are so many unique things to do in Dubrovnik!
+Also known as the “Pearl of the Adriatic”, there are so many unique attractions in Dubrovnik!
 It inspires with its world-famous UNESCO World Heritage Old Town, which is surrounded by a gigantic wall and with a fascinating coastal landscape.
-The countless fantastic attractions of Dubrovnik guarantee an unforgettable vacation on the Adriatic, and the picturesque beaches invite you to dream and enjoy.
+The countless things to do in Dubrovnik guarantee an unforgettable vacation on the Adriatic, and the picturesque beaches invite you to dream and enjoy.
 But also the surroundings of Dubrovnik, with the small south Dalmatian coastal towns, the offshore islands and the many picture book beaches offer a lot of possibilities for excursions.

 In this travel guide we provide you with all the important information about Dubrovnik in Croatia.
 Additionally, we show you the most amazing things to do, the best pictures and give tips where to stay.